(A) Scope of discovery:

 (1) The purpose of this rule is to encourage the prompt and expeditious use of prehearing discovery to facilitate thorough and adequate preparation for participation in appeals before the commission.

 (2) Except as otherwise provided in this chapter, any party to an appeal may discover any matter, not privileged, which is relevant to the subject matter of the appeal.
 It is not grounds for objection that the information sought would be inadmissible at the hearing, if the information sought appears reasonably calculated to lead to the discovery of admissible evidence.
-Discovery may be obtained through interrogatories, requests for the production of documents and things, depositions and requests for admission.
+Discovery may be obtained through one or more of the following methods: interrogatories, requests for the production of documents, electronically stored information or things; depositions; and requests for admission.
+A party need not provide discovery of electronically stored information when the production imposes undue burden or expense.
+On motion to compel discovery or for protective order, the party from whom electronically stored information is sought must show the information is not reasonably accessible because of undue burden or expense.
+If a showing of undue burden or expense is made, the commission may nonetheless order production of electronically stored information if the requesting party shows good cause.
 The frequency of using these discovery methods is not limited unless the commission orders otherwise under rule 3746-6-07 of the Administrative Code.

 (4) All parties have an obligation to supplement or correct discovery responses in the following circumstances:

-(a) It becomes apparent that a response was incorrect or otherwise materially deficient when given;
+(b) It becomes apparent that a response was incorrect when given; or

 (c) An order of the commission or agreement of the parties provides for the supplementation of responses.